ruijarimba/azure-pipelines-guidelines/guidelines/general/do-templates-everywhere.md

 ## Reason

-Don't repeat yourself - use templates to reuse logic and configuration within or across pipelines.
+Use templates to to hide complex implementation details and reuse logic and configuration within or across pipelines.

 Logic (aka functionality) templates: